image of a knight is very strong in Western culture.

 vision of the sublime, and never sacrifices hope.

-Knighthood is an ideal, but it stop
+Knighthood is an ideal, but its attainment stops

 Chivalry-Now has reinstituted

-of ethics, exemplified by the 12 Trusts.
-These principles
+of ethics, such as the 12 Trusts.

-- He holds
+- The Knight holds

 of the first fruits of the Chivalry-Now movement, an advocate

-of our principles, who leads others not through dictate but through
+for our principles, who leads others not through dictate but through

-member of a Round Table that circles the earth.
+members of a Round Table that circles the earth.

 Our aim is to produce a sufficient